Does Tooth Decay in Baby Teeth Cause Permanent Harm?

 Other problems can arise from early tooth loss:

-• Dental pain from cavities can lead children to avoid chewing, causing the possibility of poor nutrition.
-Untreated cavities can lead to an infection that reaches other areas of the body and the brain.
+- Dental pain from cavities can cause children to avoid chewing, leading to poor nutrition.
+Untreated cavities can also lead to an infection that reaches other areas of the body and the brain.

-• If baby teeth develop, an abscess or infection tooth development can be harmed, leading to damage to the permanent tooth below.
+- If baby teeth develop, an abscess or infection can harm tooth development, damaging the permanent tooth below.

-• The tongue, lips, and cheeks work together to help us speak.
+- The tongue, lips, and cheeks work together to help us speak.
 If baby teeth are lost prematurely, it can lead to permanent problems with pronunciation.
-Children with unhealthy, poorly spaced, and misaligned teeth often don’t speak well.
-This can lead to social issues as well as speech problems down the road.
+Children with unhealthy, poorly spaced, and misaligned teeth often don’t speak well, which can lead to social issues and speech problems down the road.

-• Self-esteem – Decayed teeth are unattractive and can decrease a child’s confidence and self-esteem.
-Children can be extremely thoughtless, and you don’t want your child picked on because of an unattractive smile.
+- Self-esteem – decayed teeth are unattractive and can decrease a child’s confidence and self-esteem.
+Children can be highly thoughtless, and you don’t want your child picked on because of an unattractive smile.

-The best way to handle tooth decay, in infants, children, adults, or seniors is to prevent it.
-We’ll talk about that in a bit.
+The best approach is to prevent tooth decay in infants, children, adults, or seniors.
+We’ll discuss that in a bit.

 Symptoms of Tooth Decay

-Parents may not be able to detect that serious damage has been done; however, here are a few things to look for:
+Parents may not be able to detect that severe damage has been done; however, here are a few things to look for:

-• Unexplained changes in eating habits.
-If your child prefers soft foods or avoids cold, hot, sweet, or hard foods, they may be suffering from tooth decay.
+- Unexplained changes in eating habits.
+If your child prefers soft foods or avoids cold, hot, sweet, or hard foods, they may suffer from tooth decay.

 What can a parent do?